 - read below for general program information and reach out if you have any questions

-The John Howard Society’s Residence Programs are designed to assist participants in learning the skills necessary to live independently in the community.
+The John Howard Society of Durham provides two safe, structured, supportive residences.
+The programs assist youth in learning the skills necessary to live independently in the community.
 This includes key areas of self-sufficiency such as:

 - Time Management

 - Menu Planning

 - Goal Setting

 The programs also take into account the individual needs of the residents by providing support counselling or referrals in areas such as income support, managing emotions, family and relationships, substance use, and mental health.

 To arrange for an intake interview for either residence, please contact the Transitional Worker at 905-718-1256

 The Whitby Residence opened in October 1985 to provide a structured environment to male youth aged 15 to 18 years, who are motivated to make constructive changes in their lives.
 The house is staffed 24 hours a day, seven days a week.
 Staff support youth to learn daily living skills and provide the on-going support which will enable these young men to eventually live successfully and independently in the community.

 Program fees, which include food, laundry facilities and support counselling, are $355 per month.